NurioHin/mpv-bookmarker/README.md

 local maxChar = 100
 -- Number of bookmarks to be displayed per page local bookmarksPerPage = 10
+-- Whether to close the Bookmarker menu after loading a bookmark local closeAfterLoad = true
 ```

 ## Usage